United States Diabetes Devices Market Size

 Therefore, owing to the increasing prevalence of diabetes, the studied market is anticipated to witness growth over the analysis period.

 To understand key trends, Download Sample Report

-The new technologies in diabetes devices, like continuous glucose monitoring, increased the market for monitoring devices.
+The United States diabetes care devices market is moderately fragmented, with few significant and generic players.
 The mergers and acquisitions between the players, like the acquisition of TypeZero Technologies by Dexcom, are paving the way for automated insulin delivery.
 The acquisition has sent Dexcom ahead on its way in the race to create an artificial pancreas system, rather than merely offering a boost to the continuous glucose monitoring devices market.
-In 2019, the U.S. Food and Drug Administration (FDA) has cleared the Dexcom G6 Pro Continuous Glucose Monitoring (CGM) System for healthcare professionals to use with their patients, ages two years and up.
+There have been constant innovations driven by manufacturers such as Abbott and Medtronic, while also adhering to organic growth strategies, which is evident from the R&D spending of these companies.

 1.2 Scope of the Study

 4. MARKET DYNAMICS